-The Company has classified its cash and cash equivalents, Guaranteed Investment Certificates ("GICs") within short-term investments and amounts receivable at amortized cost for subsequent measurement purposes.
-The Company has classified the Fission 3.0 Corp.
-Warrants within short-term investments at fair value for subsequent measurement purposes.
+The Company has classified its cash and cash equivalents, guaranteed investment certificates ("GICs") within short-term investments and amounts receivable at amortized cost for subsequent measurement purposes.
+The Company has classified the Fission 3.0 warrants within short-term investments at FVTPL for subsequent measurement purposes.